meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-logs.md

 <pre class='codeblock-pre'>
 <div class='codeblock'>
-  -f, --follow   (Optional) Follow the stream of the Meshery's logs.
+  -f, --follow   (Optional) Follow the stream of the Meshplay's logs.
 Defaults to false.
   -h, --help     help for logs

 </div>